COP25: Why are high emission countries lagging on climate protection? | DW | 12.12.2019

 Even the world's largest CO2 emitters are suffering the effects of climate change.
 So what's stopping countries like Germany, India, Saudi Arabia, the US and China from changing tack and going green?

 A drastic reduction in emissions is needed to avert catastrophic global warming.
 And it's needed fast, say climate scientists.
-Global greenhouse gas emissions must fall by 7.6 per cent each year over the next decade to limit rising temperatures to the 1.5 degrees Celsius (2.7 degrees Fahrenheit) threshold outlined in the Paris Agreement, a UN Environment Program report warns.
+Global greenhouse gas emissions must fall by 7.6% each year over the next decade to limit rising temperatures to the 1.5 degrees Celsius (2.7 degrees Fahrenheit) threshold outlined in the Paris Agreement, a UN Environment Program report warns.

 Read more: CO2 emissions gap: UN report warns of 'collective failure to act'